The Very Best of Elvis Costello

-The Very Best of Elvis Costello is a compilation album on two compact discs by Elvis Costello, sampling his recorded work from the years 1977 through 1998.
-First issued on Polygram Records on 21 September 1999, it was re-released less than two years later on Rhino Records as the first entry in their comprehensive Costello reissue series.
-A one-disc version was also released.
+The Very Best of Elvis Costello is a compilation album by English musician Elvis Costello, first released on 21 September 1999 through Polygram Records.
+The album spanned his recorded work from 1977 through 1998.
+It was re-released less than two years later on Rhino Records as the first entry in their comprehensive Costello reissue series.

 Track listing

 All songs written by Elvis Costello unless otherwise indicated.